hunter-heidenreich/mini-proteins/README.md

 Or the addition of a tryptophan residue could be used to study the effects of aromatic residues on protein folding.
 Furthermore, glycine dipeptide could be used to study the effects of a residue with a small side chain on protein folding, inducing more flexibility.

 The scripts are written building off of the [GROMACS tutorial](https://cbp-unitn.gitlab.io/qcb22-23/QCB/tutorial2_gromacs) by Luca Tubiana at the University of Trento.
 We make several key deviations:
--
+- langevin

 ## Usage